mothgears/jsman/README.md

 JavaScript Map alternative notation

-A simpler and more readable format for creating a maps or map-style arrays.
+A simpler and more readable format for creating a Map, weakMap or map-style array.

 ####Creating a map using JSMAN VS creating a map using arrays
 ```